Bernadette Ngoyisa

-Bernadette Ngoyisa (born 26 August 1982 in Kinshasa) is a professional women's basketball center with the Indiana Fever of the WNBA.
+Bernadette Ngoyisa Mudju (born 26 August 1982 in Kinshasa) is a professional women's basketball center with the Indiana Fever of the WNBA.
 Ngoyisa is from the Democratic Republic of the Congo.
 She was drafted with the 11th pick in the 2006 WNBA Expansion draft by the Sky from the San Antonio Silver Stars, where she played in 2005.
 During the 2006 season, Ngoyisa started 23 games and averaged 10.6 points per game and 5.7 rebounds per game.

-On May 13, 2008 Ngoyisa was traded to the Indiana Fever.
+On May 13, 2008, Ngoyisa was traded to the Indiana Fever.

 She started playing for Union Hainaut in France during the 2008-09 WNBA off-season, and did not return to the WNBA afterward.